-Since the 1980s, the percentage of obese Americans has risen from one-sixth of the population to nearly one-third — and the problem is particularly acute among children and adolescents, where the obesity rate has tripled in 30 years.
-While this problem is certainly, in the first instance, one of personal responsibility and self-control, business leaders should be concerned, too — for at least four reasons.
+Since the 1980s, the percentage of obese Americans has risen from one-sixth of the population to nearly one-third.
+The problem is particularly acute among children and adolescents, where the obesity rate has tripled in 30 years.
+But what should business do about this trend?
+Isn’t obesity really a problem of personal responsibility and self-control?

 Yes — up to a point.
 But for at least four reasons, business leaders should actively seek to abate the problem of obesity in America.
 The first reason is simple self-preservation.
 Ever since Eric Schlosser’s immensely popular book, Fast Food Nation: The Dark Side of the All-American Meal (Harper Perennial, 2002), food and beverage companies of all sorts have been in the trial lawyers’ crosshairs.
 So far those companies do not seem as vulnerable to tort decisions as Big Tobacco, but the battle is a relatively new one and complacency is not a strategy.

 The second reason is closely related to the first.
 The food and beverage industry is the target of the public’s increasing ire over supersized portions; unhealthy ingredients such as hydrogenated oil (trans fats); and high-fat, high-sugar food and drink aimed at schoolchildren.
 Indeed, in December 2006, New York City banned the use of trans fats in cooking oils in the city’s 24,000 food establishments.